neiroc/corso-k8s/README.md

 # Training Docker / Kubernetes

-This 5-day course is designed for developers, system administrators, and DevOps professionals seeking in-depth knowledge of containerization with Docker and orchestration with Kubernetes.
+This 5-day course is designed for developers, system administrators and DevOps professionals seeking in-depth knowledge of containerization with Docker and orchestration with Kubernetes.

 Each day includes 4 hours of theory to build foundational knowledge and 4 hours of hands-on labs to solidify practical skills.

 ## Day 1